Joshua Wander

-Joshua Wander is an American rabbi and the international spokesman for the Israeli search and rescue agency ZAKA and was the Republican nominee for Mayor of Pittsburgh in the 2013 general election.
-He was also featured in a segment on the reality television Doomsday Preppers.
+Joshua Wander is an American born Israeli rabbi, aliyah activist, and former ZAKA spokesman.
+He is known for his work with ZAKA, Israel’s search and rescue and disaster response organization, and for founding the aliyah advocacy group Bring Them Home, which encourages the immigration of Jews from the diaspora to Israel.
+Wander has also been active in public safety and emergency preparedness, appearing on the reality television program Doomsday Preppers and maintaining a disaster preparedness blog.
+Previously, he was the Republican nominee for Mayor of Pittsburgh in 2013 general election and has held roles in public relations, writing, and Jewish education.
 He is also a public relations consultant representing projects in, and around the Old City of Jerusalem.
 He recreated the Chatzotzrot bringing them back into existence after a 2000 year hiatus.